-At the beginning of the year when sold-out concerts were the norm, it was impossible to predict that a year on, attending a music concert would seem like a distant memory/dream.
-The music industry and the Arts in general, have felt a large impact this year due to COVID-19, and as we head into 2021, it’s hard to know what the New Year will bring.
+At the beginning of the year when sold-out concerts were the norm, it was impossible to predict that a year on attending a music concert would seem like a distant memory.
+The music industry and the arts in general have felt a large impacts across the board this year due to COVID-19, and as we head into 2021 it’s hard to know what the New Year will bring.
 The sudden changes brought on by the Coronavirus early in the year meant artists had to change their plans and adjust to a new world without face-to-face concerts and instead, improvise with live-streamed concerts and zoom festivals.
 These changes created major shifts within the industry for both artists and fans alike, some more predictable than others, but nevertheless, a shift from the ordinary.
 This year in music has been unlike any seen before.

 In August almost 6 months into COVID restrictions, Singer Sam Fender hosted the World’s first socially distanced concert.
 A crowd of around 2,500 fans each watched the singer perform from the comfort of their own socially distanced platform with up to 5 friends.
 The event was the first of its kind, and unfortunately as of December, the last of its kind.
 Everyone has had to adapt to a changing world, yet, it’s difficult not to long for crowded concerts, buzzing energy and crowds singing their heart out to our favourite songs.
 Whilst the social distanced concert seems like the best option for the current situation, unprofitability means that where are stuck with zoom concerts, for now.